nanoboot/color-shapes-archive/README.md

 # Color Shapes Archive

- * This is a project, which has a goal to collect all webpages from Internet, which are related to "Color Lines" game and its clones
+ * This is a project intended for future generations, which has a goal to collect all webpages from Internet, which are related to "Color Lines" game and its clones
  * It is collection of static "Color Lines" related web pages and its clones

 ## Local setup